 Intern candidates will complete the CalAPA Cycle 1: Analyzing Data to Inform School Improvement and Promote Equity, receive individual leadership coaching, and reflect on consequential, job-related leadership experiences.
 Intern candidates must enroll in 679A in lieu of 634A.
-May not be repeated for degree credit.

 Co-requisite EDUC 635A.